nekoemperor/twitter-sentiment-analysis-training-corpus/README.md

 ![log-log plot of words frequency with positive labels](./results/graph10.png)
 ![Top-10 words more frequent with negative labels](./results/graph11.png)
 ![log-log plot of words frequency with negative labels](./results/graph12.png)

+## Ideas and Discussions
+* Multinomial Naive Bayes classification algorithm tends to be a baseline solution for sentiment analysis task.
+The basic idea of Naive Bayes technique is to find the probabilities of classes assigned to texts by using the joint probabilities of words and classes.